1. vScope Concepts

 Choose what resource type to base the tracker case on.

-What categories the tracker case would belong to.
+What categories the Tracker case should belong to.

 Decide what kind of change that needs to happen for the tracker case to send a notification.